lmolkova/build-tools/semantic-conventions/syntax.md

 If the type is an enumeration, additional fields are required:

-- `allow_custom_values`, optional boolean, set to false to not accept values other than the specified members.
-It defaults to `true`.
 - `members`, list of enum entries.

 An enum entry has the following fields: